arsindelve/ZorkAI/README.md

       Done.

 - Finish the game!
-There is still the maze, the coal mine, the thief, and more.
+There is still the maze, ~~the coal mine~~, the river, the thief, and more.
 - The world of Zork has a rich lore and vocabulary, with words like “Zorkmid”, “Frobozz”, “Dimwit Flathead”.
 I want to fine-tune the LLM to make the responses more Zork-like.
 - Finally, I started with Zork because it’s the most well-known, and one of the simplest Infocom games.
 What I really